Mini Rosemary-Roast Beef Sandwiches

 - 24 Hawaiian sweet rolls, split

-- Sprinkle roast with salt and rosemary; wrap tightly in plastic wrap.
+- Sprinkle roast with salt and rosemary; wrap tightly in plastic.
 Refrigerate at least 8 hours or up to 24 hours.

 - Preheat oven to 325°.
 Unwrap roast and pat dry.
 Rub roast with 1 tablespoon oil; sprinkle with pepper.
-In a large ovenproof skillet, heat remaining oil over medium-high heat.
+In a large cast-iron or other ovenproof skillet, heat remaining oil over medium-high heat.
 Brown roast on both sides.

-- Transfer to oven; roast 50-60 minutes or until a thermometer reads 135° for medium-rare.
+- Transfer to oven; roast until a thermometer reads 135° for medium-rare, 50-60 minutes.
 (Temperature of roast will continue to rise about 10° upon standing.)
 Remove roast from skillet; let stand 1 hour.
-Refrigerate, covered, at least 2 hours or until cold.
+Refrigerate, covered, at least 2 hours, until cold.